bluesillybeard/ZRender/readme.md

 ## yet again I rewrite the project
 Here's the kind of rendering I need for Celestial, at a high level:
 - fast animated SVG
-    - probably with a custom format to keep things simpler and easier
-        - Since the SVG will be translated into a mesh for fast rendering
     - gradients
     - images
+    - Ultimately, the pipeline will probably look like this rather than trying to draw the SVGs directly:
+        - SVG -> custom animation software -> custom file format -> the game

 - decent cross-platform support
     - a high level API that can theoretically be implemented for any platform
 - multiple windows